Krabi – Documentation

 Footnotes

 Ghost has limited support for footnotes, which means it doesn’t support footnotes outside of the editor Markdown card.
-So, if your article content will all be in Markdown, this will work fine for you.
+So, if your article content is in Markdown, this will work fine for you.

 For creating a footnote, check out the Markdown Guide – Footnotes for more information about the syntax.
 You can check out how the theme renders this example in the demo.
-So, basically, in your editor, you need to add a new Markdown card and then add your footnote inside.
+So, in your editor, you need to add a new Markdown card and your footnote inside.

 The theme will render what the editor can do; the theme has no built-in footnotes support but Ghost.
 Check out this theme demo example.